hafizsheetab/ASE-Project-WeGotThis/Readme.md

 5. Create At for Offers?
 6. Get User by ID? e.g. offer -> view user -> undefined name & error msg
 7. API for getAllOffersFromUser(userID)
+8. API Give Review doesnt work
+9. Properties or at least a way to check:
+    ownerConfirmedService: boolean
+    requesterConfirmedService: boolean
+    ownerReviewMissing: boolean
+    requestReviewMissing: boolean

+    => It is needed so I can do in the frontend the check if review is available and ONLY if ownerConfirmedService & requesterConfirmedService it goes to the next step of review

 ## Frontend
 1. Create At in OfferListCard -> After Backend done